Did Prince Harry Really Veto One Of Meghan Markle's Friends From The Wedding List?

 — Daily Mail U.K. (@DailyMailUK) June 3, 2018

-Mackintosh, a candy heiress is planning on walking down the aisle herself soon with her second husband Hugo Taylor.
+Mackintosh, a candy heiress, is planning on walking down the aisle herself soon with her second husband, Hugo Taylor.
 Mackintosh reportedly met Hugo back when she was a teen, but says that the two are better suited for each other now.

 “We’re both so happy to be together again.
 He’s the man I want to be married to for life.”